Robin Medforth-Mills

 Leslie Robin Medforth-Mills (8 December 1942 – 2 February 2002) was a British professor of Geography at the University of Durham and a United Nations official.

 Family

-Medforth-Mills was the son of Cyril Mills (1908-1989) and Nora Medforth (1909-1990).
+Medforth-Mills was the son of Cyril Mills (1908–1989) and Nora Medforth (1909–1990).

-He married Princess Elena of Romania (born 1950) at a civil ceremony on 20 July 1983 in Durham, England, which was followed by a religious ceremony on 24 September 1983 at the Greek Orthodox Church in Lausanne, Switzerland.
+He married Princess Elena of Romania at a civil ceremony on 20 July 1983 in Durham, England, which was followed by a religious ceremony on 24 September 1983 at the Greek Orthodox Church in Lausanne, Switzerland.

-The family lived at Flass Hall, Esh Winning, Durham.
+The family lived at Flass Hall, Esh Winning, Durham, a Grade II listed residence.
 The couple divorced on 28 November 1991 in Sutherland, Scotland, after having two children, Nicholas Michael de Roumanie Medforth-Mills (b.
 1 April 1985), and Elisabeta Karina de Roumanie Medforth-Mills (b.
-4 January 1989).
+4 January 1989), whose godmother was the novelist Dame Catherine Cookson.

 Education

 Medforth-Mills was educated at South Holderness County Secondary School near Preston, in the East Riding of Yorkshire, where in 1960 he was Head Boy.
 He graduated from Durham University with a BA degree in Geography.
 He subsequently obtained a PhD degree, and later became a professor of geography at Durham.